 The Angels Program The Neighbourhood Ministry has ‘angels’ to help with supporting the people we serve.
 Volunteer angels are paired with clients who require extra support in accessing services for which they are eligible.
 Angels play a significant role in supplementing services done by the Mobile Care Unit, working behind the scenes to advocate for and assist clients.

 Funding and Support Funding for the Neighbourhood Ministry activities is shared by the four sponsor parishes (St. Anselm’s, St. Helen’s, St. John’s Shaughnessy and St. Philip’s).
 Parishes donate items-in-kind and cash, and provide the bulk of volunteers.
 Over the years, neighbours and friends not associated with the churches have joined as volunteers, to be part of this special and life-changing ministry.

-Beginning in 2018, The Neighbourhood Ministry Mobile Care Unit is the grateful recipient of care+share funding from the Diocese of New Westminster.
+In 2018 the Neighbourhood Ministry Mobile Care Unit was the grateful recipient of care+share funding from the Diocese of New Westminster.

 There are many ways to support the Neighbourhood Ministry.
 You are warmly welcome to join us!
 Visit our website at www.neighbourhoodministry.com